mohasarfi/DRL101MS/README.md

 # DRL 101
 Let's give robots a little bit of our intelligence

+# Note :
+These are my learning notes :D. Trying to make them more organized and clear.

 ## Main Goal
 Design, Visulaziation and Understanding of Deep Reinforcement Learning algorithms